UHDbits/M73-Tiny-OpenCore/.github/pull_request_template.md

-Is this a documentation or a configuration change?:
+Is this a configuration change, or a documentation change/something else?:

-**IF IT IS A DOCUMENTATION CHANGE:**

-Why are you making this change?:

-What is the change?:

 **IF IT IS A CONFIGURATION CHANGE:**